fdiaz/move-fast-talk/presentation.md

 # Project **quality**

-^ You need for you project to be focused on quality
+^ You need for your project to be focused on quality

 ---